 And – I must ask – do men have to do this?
 Is this a thing for them, too?
 What would it mean to ‘take yourself seriously as a man’?
 Let’s see.
 Attention All Men – please put down the Top Gear annual and join me in a round of ‘Say It Out Loud With Miranda’.
 Lean back, and growl ‘I am taking myself seriously as a man.’
 What springs to mind?
 Is it a singlet, a tool belt and a roll of electrical tape?
-Or is it a sharp suit a cocktail and the presidency of the International Monetary Fund?
+Or is it a sharp suit, a cocktail, and the presidency of the International Monetary Fund?
 Or perhaps you suddenly feel the need to hole up in a dingy pub and start yelling ‘Ref!’ at the telly?
 Whatever it is, it’s not likely to have much to do with grooming, or carrying a particular type of slightly-too-small and essentially useless bag masquerading as a clutch (good word).
 (2012:95)

-Hart proposes a ‘manifesto’ in which clothing is governmental standard issue (one outfit for weekdays, another for weekends, and a unisex party kaftan), and anti-aging treatments involve eating roast dinners, doughnuts and buttered toast on the principle that ‘Fat Don’t Crack’ (2012:115-116).
-Hart argues that there are advantages for women of not being considered ‘beautiful’ in contemporary consumer culture; during an ongoing dialogue with her younger self she states: ‘IT IS FAR, FAR BETTER NEVER TO HAVE BEEN BEAUTIFUL’ (2012:100).
-Even as she acknowledges that ‘a professional sociologist [would] fling their pencil aside in despair’ at the oversimplification of this assertion, Hart argues that it confers an invisibility which offers women time and space in which to do something a bit more constructive than address the rigours of postfeminist self-scrutiny and grooming:
+Hart proposes a manifesto in which clothing is governmental standard issue (one outfit for weekdays, another for weekends, and a unisex party kaftan), and anti-ageing treatments involve eating roast dinners, doughnuts and buttered toast on the principle that ‘Fat Don’t Crack’ (2012:115-116).
+Is It Just Me? states that there are advantages for women of not being considered ‘beautiful’ in contemporary consumer culture.
+During an ongoing dialogue with her younger self Hart states: ‘IT IS FAR, FAR BETTER NEVER TO HAVE BEEN BEAUTIFUL’ (2012:100).
+Even as she acknowledges that ‘a professional sociologist [would] fling their pencil aside in despair’ at the oversimplification of this assertion, Hart proposes that it confers an invisibility which offers women time and space in which to do something a bit more constructive than address the rigours of postfeminist self-scrutiny and grooming:

 ... space that you can constructively use to discover and hone your skills, learn a language, develop an interest in cosmology, practise the oboe, do whatever you fancy, really, so long as it doesn’t involve being looked at or snogging anyone.
 And you’ll very likely emerge from your chrysalis aged twenty-five as a highly accomplished young thing ready to take on the world.
 Meanwhile, The Beautiful Ones will have been so busy having boyfriends and brushing their hair that they’ll just be ... who they always were.
 (2012:100-101)

-In this comic scenario, the makeover paradigm is transposed and transformed from the consumerist ethic of shows like What Not to Wear to an upper middle class Protestant work ethic where culture and education, rather than shopping, is transformative.
+In this comic scenario, the makeover paradigm is transformed from the consumerist ethic of shows like What Not to Wear to an upper middle class Protestant work ethic where culture and education, rather than shopping, is transformative.